Here is a list of major ushin projects envisioned and tested; offline and online.

 Going forward

-Inspired by a successful working interface, u4u.io, and a working peer to peer file sharing system built for emacs users, the team seeks an extensible and accessible environments more accessible .
+Inspired by a successful working interface, u4u.io, and the working peer to peer file sharing system built for emacs users, the team now is focused on more common platforms or newer, more promising backends.

 - develop alternative input for shape tagging in WordPress